alpha-bytes/zs50-content/lectures/week5.md

 ![neilTyson](https://media.giphy.com/media/zKsfeEYZI4Ku4/giphy.gif)

 So HTTP is kind of a big deal.
-But it's just one of many protocols that lives atop two other technologies which, due to their ubiquity in networking applications, are almost always discussed together: `IP` (Internet Protocol) and `TCP` (Transmission Control Protocol).
+But it's just one of many protocols that lives atop two other technologies which, due to their interdependence in networking applications, are almost always discussed together: `IP` (Internet Protocol) and `TCP` (Transmission Control Protocol).

 CS50 touched on these lightly and, really, they're so low-level that we don't need to know too much about them.
 Suffice to say that IP dictates the route by which a client and server find each other as well as the means by which the data they exchange gets "chunked" into smaller `packets`.
 TCP, on the other hand, dictates where those packets get sent once they are on the requested machine.
 An apt analogy is to think of IP as a carrier service like UPS that is delivering a package to a large apartment complex.
 UPS (IP) delivers the package to the front desk, but it's the concierge (TCP) that ferries it to its final destination *inside* the building (it's a fancy apartment complex 😉).